manikantaoruganti/drag-drop/README.md

 Includes your name and auto-updating copyright

-💡 Why It’s Important for CSE/IT Students:
+💡 Why It’s Important :
 Practical example of handling file input in a browser.

 Encourages client-side programming for performance and privacy.